CorinaNC/TomoTech/README.md

 # TomoTech
-Tasks, but with a Tamagatchi
+Tasks, but with a Tamagotchi